SAIKIRANN226/AWS_DevOps_Notes/Overview.md

 - What is the command used to get the information of the commit-id ?
 - What is protection rule in github for main (or) master branch ?
 - What are the minimum protection rules we can give to the main branch among the different rules ?
-- Command to create a new feature branch in github ? when you create this branch, do you think commit-ids of main branch and feature branch will be same ? when you cloned from the main branch.
+- Command to create a new feature branch in github ?
+- After creating feature branch, do you think commit-ids of main & feature branch are same ? after cloning
 - When will the commit-id of feature branch will change ?
 - What is PULL request ? when they should raise this PR ?
 - Who are the reviewers (or) approvers ? what they do ? how many minimum reviewers should be there ?
 - When developer got the approvals, what are the merging options (or) strategies they have ?
 - After merging also you will get merge commit-id, that means main branch is forwarded
-- When you "git log" and "git cat-file <merge_commit_id> -p" then you will get few information like tree, parent-ids, author etc.
+- What is "git log" and "git cat-file <merge_commit_id> -p" what output will get ?
 - What are Merge commit, Rebase and merge, Squash and merge ?
 - Which one should prefer among these merging strategies ?
 - When to use Merge and when to use Rebase ?